• Skip to primary navigation

 Kirkland Gluten-Free Tests Revealed

-Now I want to share with you the results of my Kirkland gluten-free tests.
+Now I want to share the results of my Kirkland gluten-free tests.
 As mentioned, I used my Nima Sensor to test these popular Kirkland brand products at Costco for hidden gluten.

 (1) Kirkland Organic Salsa (Medium)